 - Do not drink alcohol or drive a car while taking pain medication.

-- The pain medication may cause nausea and should be taken with food at each dose.
+- The pain medication may cause nausea and should be taken with food or protein shake at each dose.

-- You may resume your regular medication after your surgery except for Vitamin E, Fish oil and Aspirin (wait at least 5 days post-op).
+- You may resume your regular medication after your surgery except for Vitamin E, Ibuprofen (Motrin, Advil), Fish oil and Aspirin (wait at least 2 weeks post-op).

 - If you take aspirin or coumadin check with the doctor to see when you may resume them.